sustainable-citizen/recyclops/README.md

 ember serve
 ```
 You will see some output letting you know which URL to enter in order to access the app.
 It will most likely be `localhost:4200`

+### Using the app
+As of now, the app is capable of secure login via oauth2.
+Signup is unavailable.
+Therfore, use requires an existing account.

+Once logged in, the app enables its user to add,modify,and delete challenges associated with Sustainable Citizen's "challenges" features.